SCIENCE & WILDLIFE

 The publicity-shy nomad contemplates the landscape during his trek through the Congo River Basin.
 Source: Sunday Times ZA

 National Geographic explorer J. Michael Fay flew the equivalent of three times around the world to paint an aerial portrait of Africa.
-I spoke to him in Johannesburg about that extraordinary quest.
-Download the article here.
+I spoke to him in Johannesburg.

 SUNDAY TIMES WILDERNESS/TRAVEL PHOTOGRAPH OF THE YEAR